Monroe Juvenile Detention Center

 305-293-1735

-Monroe Juvenile Detention Center is for State Juvenile offenders sentenced up to twelve months.
+Monroe Juvenile Detention is for State Juvenile offenders have not been sentenced yet and are detained here until their case is heard.

 All prisons and jails have Security or Custody levels depending on the inmate’s classification, sentence, and criminal history.
-Please review the rules and regulations for State juvenile - medium facility.
+Please review the rules and regulations for State juvenile low facility.

 The phone carrier is Securus Tech®, to see their rates and best-calling plans for your inmate to call you.